Food Packaging Regulations

 - Cans shall be free from leaks;

-- An enameled containers which have become chipped and rusty;
+- An enamelled containers which have become chipped and rusty;

-- A copper or brass containers which are not properly tinned;
+- A copper or brass containers which are not with proper tins;

 - Containers made of aluminium not conforming in chemical composition to IS:20 specification for Cast Aluminium & Aluminium Alloy for utensils or IS:21 specification for Wrought Aluminium and Aluminium Alloy for utensils.